Categories & Criteria

 To help explain what is involved in nominating your business for the Fraser Coast Business and Tourism Awards, here’s everything you need to know.
 Explore our award categories which are designed to recognise business success in different areas of endeavour.
 Check your eligibility and find out what our judges are looking for.

-The premiere awards of Best Fraser Coast Business, the John Craig-Gardiner Memorial and the Hall of Fame are judged from all category nominees and do not require a separate nomination.
+The premiere awards of Best Fraser Coast Business, Chamber Presidents’ Award, John Craig-Gardiner Memorial Award and the Hall of Fame inductee are judged from all category nominees and do not require a separate nomination.

 Entrants agree to be profiled in the media and participate in post-award publicity.

-These awards are chosen by the judges so you cannot enter these categories.
+Some of these Prestige awards are chosen by the judges so you cannot enter all of these categories.

-This award is presented to the business determined by the judges to be the overall best business from the 2019 winners in each of the previous categories, based on their submission and scores.
+This award is presented to the business determined by the judges to be the overall best business from previous winners in each of the previous categories, based on their submission and scores.

 JOHN CRAIG-GARDINER MEMORIAL AWARD